jordanholliday/cargo-rm/README.md

 DB_FILE: 'example.db'
 ```

+If you need a new database, create one from the command line

+    $ sqlite3 new_database.db

 For easy reference, the repo includes a SQL file (`basketball.sql`) with example syntax for creating tables and records.
 For even easier seeding, see [Seeding](#seeding) below.

 ## Booting